naumiaparanji/mudrawebsite/README.md

 # mudrawebsite

-Access the website here: https://mudraanimationtutorial.vercel.app/
+Access the full website here: https://mudraanimationtutorial.vercel.app/

 Originally developed for the course HON 3310: Creativity at Work.